jerryq0101/csgo-mkt-may/README.md

 ---
 ### Singleton pattern

 The singleton pattern makes sure that there is only one global instance of a class exists.
-It helps in my case to ensure that only one database instance exists (E.g. MongoDB).
+It helps in my case to ensure that only one database instance exists on setup (MongoDB).

 The Singleton pattern is the use of a JS class that has a static variable and static function.